 After receiving his doctorate from the University of Notre Dame, Lance was a postdoctoral fellow with a joint appointment from the University of Notre Dame and the Swiss Federal Institute of Technology in Zurich, Switzerland.
 In 1995, he became a visiting assistant professor with the Division of Engineering at the University of Texas at San Antonio.
 He joined the faculty in the Department of Electrical Engineering at the University of Nebraska in 1996.
 He currently serves as associate vice chancellor for academic affairs in addition to his duties as a professor of electrical engineering.
 Although a bulk of his work is in channel coding, his work has expanded into wireless sensor networks, localization, assisted living technologies, and image processing — as well as interdisciplinary work in STEM education.

 Eric is currently an Assistant Research Professor at the University of Nebraska-Lincoln, where he also obtained his BSEE in 2004, MS in 2006, and PhD in 2010.
-His research interests include image processing, computer vision, multi-view imaging, signal processing, communications, information theory, and channel coding.
+His research interests include image processing, computer vision, machine learning, multi-view imaging, signal processing, communications, information theory, and channel coding.
 His specialties include designing, simulating, and implementing high-performance algorithms for both computer vision systems and channel coding.
 His hobbies include hiking, skiing, weight-lifting, and photography.

 Presentación is currently a Postdoctoral Research Associate from Utah State University, where he obtained his PhD in Engineering Education.
 He received his BSEE and MBA at the National University in Honduras, his native country.
 He has experience in the telecommunication industry where he worked developing solutions of high-speed transmission systems for ISP's and mobile network operators.
 He has trained engineers and technicians through formal courses, on-the-job training, and supervising on field.
 His research interest includes self-regulated learning and troubleshooting problem solving.
 His long-term goals include improving laboratory hands-on activities based on how students improve their metacognitive skills.
 His hobby is aircraft modeling.
 His models are of plastic requiring assembly, gluing, and painting using airbrush, resin parts, photo edge, and aging techniques.